Brendan came to Victoria University of Wellington, interested in both the software design and electronics aspects of engineering.

 “Work experience is an important part of the course.
 I worked for a small Wellington company for my first one and appreciated the opportunity to work in the business environment with its different perspectives, customer focus and tight deadlines.”

 Brendan received a $6000 Freemason’s Scholarship for his final year studies.
-He was the student representative on the Wellington branch committee of IPENZ (The Institution of Professional Engineers New Zealand), has been the president of the Engineering Club at Victoria and was the Victoria University representative of SENZ (Student Engineers of New Zealand).
+He was the student representative on the Wellington branch committee of IPENZ (The Institution of Professional Engineers New Zealand), has been the president of the Engineering Club at Victoria University of Wellington and was the University representative of SENZ (Student Engineers of New Zealand).

 In his final year, Brendan was offered a job at Fisher & Paykel Healthcare in a Product Development role, which he happily accepted.

 “Victoria University set me up with all the skills needed to begin my role at Fisher & Paykel Healthcare.
 I’m in a job which really allows me to be creative and see my concepts and designs come to life and be sold all over the world.
 Working for Fisher & Paykel Healthcare is great as there is plenty of graduate support with lots of training and opportunities to learn.”

 We would like to add our congratulations to Brendan and colleague's success in a recent SNAPPER technology competition